contiki-os/contiki/platform/cc2538dk/README.md

     #define UART_CONF_BAUD_RATE 230400

-Currently, this configuration directive only supports values 115200, 230400 and 460800.
-Custom baud rates can also be achieved by following the steps below:

-* Configure `UART_CONF_BAUD_RATE` with an unsupported value to prevent it from auto-choosing values for IBRD and FBRD.
-For instance, in your project-conf.h you can do:

-        #define UART_CONF_BAUD_RATE 0

-* Provide custom values for `UART_CONF_IBRD` and `UART_CONF_FBRD` according to the guidelines in the CC2538 User Guide.

 RF and USB DMA
 --------------
 Transfers between RAM and the RF and USB will be conducted with DMA.
 If for whatever reason you wish to disable this, here are the relevant configuration lines.